Travelpro®’s Guide to Carry-On Luggage Size By Airline

->We make it easy and stress-free for you to shop for a bag that won't exceed size limits for in-cabin luggage by indicating which products have been Sizer Bin Tested under FEATURES on our product pages.
-We also provide detailed information on the size and weight of our carry-on bags and checked luggage.
+We make it easy and stress-free for you to shop for a bag that won't exceed size limits for in-cabin luggage by indicating which products have been Sizer Bin Tested under FEATURES on our product pages.
+We also provide detailed information on the size and weight of our and checked luggage.

 What Size is a Carry-on Anyway?

 When airlines refer to your "carry-on bag," they are referring to smaller suitcases, duffel bags, and weekenders that fit in the overhead bin space onboard.
 "Personal items," in airline industry terminology, are small enough to fit under the airplane seat, like travel totes and purses, laptop bags, diaper bags, and briefcases or backpacks.

 These differences may seem subtle, but there are limitations regarding both personal items and carry-on luggage.
 Check out our guide to personal items, and see major airlines' restrictions on these under-the-seat bags.

 Your max carry-on size depends on whether your bag will fit in the overhead bin.
 Most bins can only handle carry-on luggage that is 22 inches tall, including wheels.
 Larger than that, and the bag would have to be turned sideways, which takes up too much room.

 Domestic flights generally offer a little bit more space than international flights.
 Few domestic airlines put a weight limit on your carry-on luggage as well.
 TSA typically does not look at your carry-on size but there are a few established TSA guidelines for liquids and other items you pack in your carry on.

 International Carry-On Size